Chat with us, powered by LiveChat

 Acknowledging that you have a problem with alcohol can be the first step on the path toward a much more hopeful future.
 Once you’ve make the courageous admission, you need to follow it up by taking decisive action.
 In many cases, the best next step is to seek professional help.

-Lake Avenue Recovery is a respected provider of personalized outpatient treatment for adults who are working to end their abuse of alcohol and other addictive substances.
+Lake Avenue Recovery is a respected provider of personalized outpatient programs, available during the day or evening, designed for adults seeking to overcome alcohol and substance abuse.
 Our drug and alcohol rehab in Worcester, Massachusetts, is a safe and welcoming place where you can work in close collaboration with a team of highly skilled treatment professionals.

 Our team understands the many ways that alcoholism can disrupt your life.
 We’re also well aware of the many challenges you may encounter throughout your recovery journey.
 We use these insights to help our patients develop the skills and strategies that can empower them to resist relapse and reap the many benefits of lifelong sobriety.

 When you’re ready to start living the healthier life you deserve, the Lake Avenue Recovery team is here for you.
-To learn more or to schedule a free assessment, please visit our Contact Us page or call us today.
+To learn more or to schedule a free assessment, call us today or head over to our admissions page to take the next step to a happier life.